 You might find it easier to eat little and often instead of having set meals.
-If you still feel you aren’t eating enough, or are losing weight, talk to your doctor or nurse about dietary supplements or ask to speak to a dietitian for specialist advice.
+If you still feel you aren’t eating enough, are losing weight or have no interest in food, talk to your doctor or specialist nurse about dietary supplements or ask to speak to a dietitian for specialist advice.

 In some circumstances you may be prescribed medication to help stimulate your appetite.

 Fatigue (extreme tiredness)

 Cancer-related fatigue is one of the most common symptoms experienced by people with secondary breast cancer.